CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If you need to report a problem, first do this:

 1. Go to **MCM > DotMarks > Advanced**
-2. Enable both Debug and Verbose logging
+2. Enable both [Debug](#enable-debug-logging) and [Verbose](#debug-logging-is-verbose) logging
 3. Exit the game completely and restart it
 4. Load a save game where the issue occurs, and reproduce it as simply as possible
 5. Exit the game immediately

 > [!IMPORTANT]
-> If you're reporting an issue with a specific object, save your game while standing right in front of the object and targeting it.
+> If you're reporting an issue with a specific object, make your savegame while standing right in front of the object and targeting it.
 You only need to load the game for a few moments before exiting.
 ### 2. CHECK DEPENDENCIES
-Follow the instructions in the Missing dependencies section.
+Follow the instructions in the [Missing dependencies](#missing-dependencies) section.
 ### 3. REPORT THE ISSUE
 If all of those are correct and something's still busted, please take the short DEBUG LOG from the instructions above--the whole thing--and post it somewhere I can see it, along with as much information as possible about the issue.
 If the issue is visual, or concerns a specific object, include a screenshot of what looks wrong, in the spot where you made your debug savegame.
 > [!TIP]